m1ten/101/README.md

     family-->retirement;
 ```

 This is an oversimplified plan for the future and I am sure it will change as I get closer to the events.
+As I get closer to becoming a real software engineer, there is a part of me that really thinks all of this is just a life simulator.
+That was my original idea for this project, making a life simulator, but turns out that takes time (even if I hard code everything), there is still a lot of possibilities in life.
+Although the game would have been fun and I could try to release it by the end of this year (2022), I wouldn't have been able to express my thoughts so clearly.

 ### Conclusion
 A project is an innovation when solved and a success when completed.
 This is made possible by engineers from all the across the globe.